Bryce3005/IT-Portfolio/README.md

 ## ⚡️ Future Projects

 This portfolio is constantly growing.
 New projects and practical labs are added every month, as I advance my knowledge and skillset in the cybersecurity field.
-Stay tuned for more advanced projects outside of SOC level 1, like **Pen Testing**, **cloud security**, **OSINT**, **scripting** and **automation**.
+Stay tuned for more advanced projects outside of SOC level 1, like **pen testing**, **cloud security**, **OSINT**, **scripting** and **automation**.

 ---

 ## 💡 About Me

-I am dedicated to expanding my knowledge in cybersecurity through **securing systems**, **malware analysis**, and **enhancing enterprise security**.
+I am dedicated to expanding my knowledge in cybersecurity through **securing systems**, **threat analysis**, and **enhancing enterprise security**.
 With the complete foundation I have built in cybersecurity and IT, I am dialed in on aiding organizations in mitigating risk and reducing security threats.
 I’m ready to utilize my skillset to engage in security threats in high stakes environments.